sugardayfox/awesome-job-search/phases/prepare.md

 Now, if you're not good with it you can always through some machine learning solution on the problem, and then edit change it to you're heart's content.
 See above.

+### 5. What about interview and negotation preparations?

+We covered salary, already as it is quite essential.
+You'll find the interview preparation helpers and resources in the next phase [hunt](hunt).
+While the negotation and closing tips and resources will be listed in the [close](close) phase.

 ## If you believe preparation was hard